 Adding a numbered process that you will take people through gives them a really clear idea of how your course will deliver!

 If you follow these 5 steps, you will be well on your way to having an online course name that sells!
 Remember, the best online course names aren't the ones that are clever gimmicks or puns.
 They clearly identify the value that the student is going to get.

 If you're looking for the right place to build and sell your online course, try out Mighty Networks!
-We built an amazing, intuitive course platform that will help you deliver a ton of value at scale.
+Our powerful cultural software lets you bring courses, community, content, and commerce together.
+Our awesome Spaces let you create the type of course you need and the intuitive course engine will help you deliver a ton of value at scale.